damalis/full-stack-proxy-nginx-wordpress-for-everyone-with-docker-compose/README.md

 ## Usage

+#### You could manage docker containers without command line with portainer.

 ### Starting containers

 You can start the containers with the `up` command in daemon mode (by adding `-d` as an argument) or by using the `start` command: